ronen0072/TextNinja/README.md

 # TextNinja
 The TextNinja app was built in order to help children’s to improve their reading abilities in an efficient and convenient way.
 The main features are:
 * Automatic row and word highlighting, this feature help Prevents skipping lines and words, making it easier to read.
-* Automatic word parsing by
+* Automatic word parsing by syllables.
-* text-to-speech - On a click of a button, you can hear a recording of the word
+* text-to-speech - On a click of a button, you can hear a recording of the word.
-* The users can login locally or via Facebook / Google authentication, track their own progress and practice the words they have difficulty with
+* The users can login locally or via Facebook / Google authentication, track their own progress and practice the words they have difficulty with.
 * Simple & easy to use - the app is simple and easy to use, the UI is built with Material design for a better UX.

 ## Getting Started